AmagiNet/Amagi/README.md

-What types of data can send a node ?
+What types of data can send a device ?
 -------------------------------

-No limits !! ( lie :-(), there are limits, for now...
-But it´s not a problem.
+No limits !! ( lie :-(), there are limits, for now...But it´s not a problem.

 You can send the next data groups to the server :